 Interviews with evaluation “elders” or communities of users of evaluation: Groups of students or new evaluators identify a group of experienced evaluators in their communities or anywhere in the world, and interview them on issues the interviewers think are important for the future paths of evaluation.
 This could be conducted as part of a class on an evaluation topic (e.g., ethics, methods, management, etc.) or as an ad hoc group.
 A group of evaluators might also interview community members who use evaluation about how evaluation can support their learning and increase their resilience and capacity to take on the important issues they face.

 Forum discussion: Groups of students or new evaluators invite speakers to a forum they organize locally and have a discussion on issues important for the future of evaluation.

 Student/new evaluator panel: Groups of students or new evaluators organize and present a panel on key issues for the future of evaluation in an existing evaluation gathering.

 - The videos will be posted on the AEA website and will be showcased at AEA’s Evaluation 2019 conference in Minneapolis, Minnesota.

 - Participating groups and individuals can use the process to enhance conversations at the local level.

-- Other VOPEs are invited to engage in these conversations in their own evaluation conferences and summits.
+- Other VOPEs can engage in these conversations in their own evaluation conferences and summits.